Project Server architecture

 In Project Server 2013, the Project Calculation Service implements the same scheduling engine that is in Project Professional 2013.
 The Project Calculation Service runs in a Windows service named Microsoft Project Server Calculation Service.
 Editing a project schedule in Project Web App or with third-party applications that use the CSOM results in exactly the same schedule changes that Project Professional would make.

 Third-party applications that use the PSI may show some scheduling differences from a schedule that Project Web App calculates.
 For backward-compatibility, the public PSI methods that do server-side scheduling still use the scheduling engine that was introduced in Project Server 2010.
 An exception is QueueUpdateProject2, which is a new PSI method in Project Server 2013.
 For example, the older scheduling engine does not schedule subprojects or links to other projects, and does not calculate earned value fields.
 To avoid potential scheduling differences between third-party applications and Project Professional or Project Web App, you should develop applications with the CSOM where possible.

 Project Server allows the published version of a project to be updated while a project manager is using the draft version, by the following steps:

 Project Server applies updates and reschedules the published version.

 Project Server saves the update to apply to the draft version when either of the following events occur:

 Project Professional tries to publish the project.

-If there is a conflict, the project manager must resolve it before the draft version can be published.
+If there is a conflict, the project manager is notified and must resolve the conflict before the draft version can be published.